KittyGiraudel/SJSJ/README.md

 * [Closure](/glossary/CLOSURE.md): *to be completed.*
 * [CoffeeScript](/glossary/COFFEESCRIPT.md): a language that compiles into JavaScript.
 * [CORS](/glossary/CORS.md): A way for a server to make things accessible to pages hosted on other domains.
+* [CouchDB](/glossary/COUCHDB.md): A NoSQL database with JavaScript as query language and HTTP as API.
 * [Currying](/glossary/CURRYING.md): The process to transform a function with multiple parameters into a chain of functions of one parameter.

 ### D